qdm12/hbc/README.md

 _This project was developed as my Master final year project at Imperial College London._

 ## What is it in **one** line? ##
-It is an **API** of binary operations such as binary comparisons or binary divisions using the library _HElib_.
+It is an **API** of homomorphic binary operations such as binary comparisons or binary divisions using the library _HElib_.

 ## What is in there? ##
 The core API is in the file _he.cpp_, the main code is in _main.cpp_, some other classes are in __helper_functions.cpp__ and the rest are unit tests and timing tests for the homomorphic binary operations implemented.
 There is a _makefile_ to setup everything.
 My report is there to server as documentation for instance.